🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 The Takeaway

-What is a market overhang?
-While this type of trend is considered more behavioral in nature, it’s worthwhile for investors to keep it in mind when a stock isn’t performing as expected.
+A market overhang is a type of trend that is considered more behavioral in nature, but it can be worthwhile for investors to keep it in mind when a stock isn’t performing as expected.
 In some cases, when investors anticipate an event that could drive down a stock’s price, they may hold off on trading that stock, further depressing the price and creating a market overhang.
 In that sense, a market overhang can become a self-fulfilling prophecy.

 Institutional investors can create a market overhang, for example, when they contemplate selling a large portion of their holdings.
 This might spook other investors, who likewise decide not to trade their shares, creating a sort of temporary downward spiral in the share price.
 But because two common investor dynamics are at play here — the fear of losses, and the desire to comply with what other investors are doing — the emotions are usually temporary, and the market overhang passes.
-And just because a price decline might upset some investors, it could present a buying opportunity for others.

 SoFi Invest®